-Welcome to the 2021 Public Comment Version of The Sedona Conference Commentary on the Effective Use of Federal Rule of Evidence 502(d) Orders, a project of The Sedona Conference Working Group on Electronic Document Retention and Production (WG1).
-This is one of a series of Working Group commentaries published by The Sedona Conference, a 501(c)(3) research and educational institute dedicated to the advanced study of law and policy in the areas of antitrust law, complex litigation, and intellectual property rights.
+Welcome to the final, August 2021, version of The Sedona Conference Commentary on the Effective Use of Federal Rule of Evidence 502(d) Orders, a project of The Sedona Conference Working Group on Electronic Document Retention and Production (WG1).
+This is one of a series of Working Group commentaries published by The Sedona Conference, a 501(c)(3) research and educational institute dedicated to the advanced study of law and policy in the areas of antitrust law, complex litigation, intellectual property rights, and data security and privacy law.
 The mission of The Sedona Conference is to move the law forward in a reasoned and just way.

 This Commentary is intended to encourage more robust use of Rule 502(d) non-waiver orders.
 More than 12 years since the adoption of Rule 502 in 2008, there remains an apparent misunderstanding of the differences between Rule 502(d) and Rule 502(b), resulting in the slow adoption of Rule 502(d) orders as a standard in federal litigation.
-The Commentary attempts to clarify the confusion regarding Rule 502(d)'s protections and limitations while also providing guidance in addressing certain challenges presented with using 502(d) orders.
+The Commentary attempts to clarify the confusion regarding Rule 502(d)'s protections and limitations while also providing guidance in addressing certain challenges with using 502(d) orders.

-The Commentary was a topic of discussion at the Working Group 1 meetings in 2019 and 2020 and was published for member comment earlier this year.
-This public comment version reflects the valuable input provided by working group members.
+The Commentary was a topic of discussion at the Working Group 1 meetings in 2019 and 2020, and an initial draft was distributed for member comment earlier this year.
+The draft was revised based on member feedback and subsequently published for public comment.
+Where appropriate, the comments received during the public comment period have now been incorporated into this final version.

 On behalf of The Sedona Conference, I thank all of the drafting team members for their dedication and contributions to this project.
-Team members who deserve recognition for their work are: Anthony DiSenso, Howard Goldberg, Todd Heffner, Henry Kelston, Daniel Lim, Scott Milner, Angelica Ornelas, Kaleigh Powell, Jeff Rickard, and Cristin Traylor.
+Team members who deserve recognition for their work are: Anthony DiSenso, Howard Goldberg, Todd Heffner, Henry Kelston, Daniel Lim, Scott Milner, Angelica Ornelas, Kaleigh

+Powell, Jeff Rickard, and Cristin Traylor.
 The Sedona Conference also thanks Nathaniel Giddings and Leeanne Mancari for serving as the Drafting Team Leaders, and Phil Favro and the Hon.
-Andrew Peck for serving as Steering Committee Liaisons.
+Andrew Peck for serving as Steering Committee Liaisons and Editors-in-Chief.
 We also wish to recognize the Hon.
 Katharine Parker for her contributions as Judicial Observer.